leqnaru/Autohotkey/Projects Examples/README.md

 Send {Blind}{Ctrl Up}{Shift Up}{Alt Up}
 return
 ~~~
 5. Add the Wrapper Effect.
 This was a small script that used the "FindText" library to click on image references to quickly add the Wrapper Effect.
-This is now irrelevant because a plugin launched in the end of 2020 called Excalibur allows to have shortcuts to apply specific effects, amog many other increible things to speed up the Premiere Pro work flow.
+This is now irrelevant because a plugin launched in the end of 2020 called Excalibur allows to have shortcuts to apply specific effects, among many other increible things to speed up the Premiere Pro workflow.
 Take a look at this video for more information: https://youtu.be/C2KAhbt9KKs or https://youtu.be/PDNSFJ8QnjQ